playframework/play-spring-loader/README.md

+# End of Life

+The active Playframework contributors consider this repository has reached End of Life and archived it.

+This repository is not being used anymore and won't get any further updates.

+Thank you to all contributors that worked on this repository!

 # Play Spring Loader

 This is an application loader for Play applications that runs with Spring as the DI.
 It binds and allows injecting all Play-provided components in addition to any components provided by third-party Play modules (defined as a `play.api.inject.Module`)